hashicorp/terraform/examples/azure-encrypt-running-linux-vm/README.md

 ## Prerequisites:
 Azure Disk Encryption securely stores the encryption secrets in a specified Azure Key Vault.

-The [AzureDiskEncryptionPreRequisiteSetup.ps1](https://github.com/Azure/azure-powershell/blob/dev/src/ResourceManager/Compute/Commands.Compute/Extension/AzureDiskEncryption/Scripts/AzureDiskEncryptionPreRequisiteSetup.ps1) script can be used to create the Key Vault and assign appropriate access policies.
+Create the Key Vault and assign appropriate access policies.

 Use the below PS cmdlet for getting the "keyVaultSecretUrl" and "keyVaultResourceId"